sc-nun216/5m-data-2.6-data-pipelines-orchestration/lesson.md

 ### Add an Extractor to Pull Data from Postgres (Supabase)

+In your existing GCP project, go to BigQuery.
+Then create a dataset in BigQuery called `resale` (multi-region: US).

 We will use the `tap-postgres` extractor to pull data from a Postgres database hosted on [Supabase](https://supabase.com).

 > Supabase is an open-source backend-as-a-service platform that provides a suite of tools for building applications powered by PostgreSQL (Postgres) as its database.
 Postgres is a powerful, object-relational database system known for its reliability, extensibility and compliance with SQL standards.
 Supabase simplifies database management by offering an intuitive interface to interact with Postgres, making it a popular choice for developers looking for a scalable and flexible backend solution.